 You may find that this takes a lot less time in the summer when your kitchen is warm!

 If your kitchen is particularly cold, you can put the dough in a warm spot such as next to your stove or the top of your refrigerator.

 Shaping Sourdough Hamburger Buns:

 The next morning, or 6-8 hours later, gently deflate the dough with a wet hand.

 Plop the dough out onto a buttered surface.

-Grab one of the dough balls, and pinch the corners into the middle to start forming a smooth ball.
+Grab one of the dough balls, and pinch the corners into the middle to start forming a smooth, tight ball.

 Cup your hands around the dough and roll it across your work surface to create surface tension.